Bachelor of Laws

 Overview

-Bachelor of Laws (LLB) students gain a professional degree of outstanding quality in four years.
+Bachelor of Laws students gain a professional degree of outstanding quality in four years.

 You will deal with real people with real problems as part of the innovative clinical studies programme at UC, honing critical practical skills in the process of helping the community.

-- Many student clubs including LAWSOC, Women in Law, Te Pūtāiki Māori Law Students’ Association, Law for Change, and UC Animal Law Association.
+• Many student clubs including LAWSOC, Women in Law, Te Pūtāiki Māori Law Students’ Association, CRIMSOC, and Law for Change.

 Admission to UC with University Entrance (or equivalent) is required to enrol.